kennysmithed/oels2023/oels_practical_wk9.md

 We are interested in whether, on critical trials featuring an opportunity to produce an unnecessary colour word, the descriptions produced by the confederate (which consistently overspecify or avoid overspecifying) influences the descriptions the participant produces.

 Implementing something like this in full involves some technical steps you haven't seen yet, in particular recording audio and displaying stimuli which consist of pairs of images.
-The current version of jsPsych provides one plugin for audio responses, html-audio-response - this is currently in development, so it doesn't work perfectly (see our comments below), but you can have a go at implementing this experiment in full, recording audio and all, or just try to get something that looks along the right lines (hearing the confederate speak and selecting from two pictures; seeing a picture and clicking a mic button) without worrying about the audio recording at this point.
+The current version of jsPsych provides one plugin for audio responses, `html-audio-response`` - this is currently in development, so it doesn't work perfectly (see our comments below), but you can use it to have a go at implementing this experiment in full, recording audio and all.
+Or you can just try to get something that looks along the right lines (hearing the confederate speak and selecting from two pictures; seeing a picture and clicking a mic button) without worrying about the audio recording at this point.
 And if you'd rather just jump to our implementation to see how we do it, that's fine.

 The sound files and images you will want to play around with are in the `sounds` and `images` folders that you get in the zip file.
-Note that the audio and image files have quite abstract names - this was something that Jia came up with that made it easy for her to manage a large list of image files.
+Note that the audio and image files have quite abstract names - this was something that Jia came up with that made it easy for her to manage a large list of paired image and audio files.
 You can look in the images and sounds folders to work this out, but to help you:

 For images: